tkhduracell/garmin-grafana/README.md

 - [garth](https://github.com/matin/garth) by [martin](https://github.com/matin) : Used for Garmin SSO Authentication

-## Support me

-If you enjoy the project and love how it works with simple setup, please consider supporting me with a coffee ❤ for making this open source and accessible to everyone.
+## Love this project?

+I'm thrilled that you're using this dashboard.
+Your interest and engagement mean a lot to me!
 You can view and analyze more detailed health statistics with this setup than paying a connect+ subscription fee to Garmin.

+Maintaining and improving this project takes a significant amount of my free time.
+Your support helps keep me motivated to add new features and work on similar projects that benefit the community.

+If you find this project helpful, please consider:

+⭐ Starring this repository to show your support and spread the news!

+☕ [Buying me a coffee](https://ko-fi.com/A0A84F3DP) if you'd like to contribute to its maintenance and future development.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A84F3DP)
 <a href="https://www.buymeacoffee.com/arpandesign"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=✌️&slug=arpandesign&button_colour=5F7FFF&font_colour=ffffff&font_family=Inter&outline_colour=000000&coffee_colour=FFDD00" width=200 height=32 alt="Buy me a coffee"/></a>
 <noscript><a href="https://liberapay.com/arpandesign/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

+## Need Help?

+If you're experiencing any issues with running this project or have questions, feel free to [open an issue](https://github.com/arpanghosh8453/garmin-grafana/issues/new/choose) on this repository.
+I'll do my best to assist you.

 ## Star History